yoramzarai/Numenos-exercise/README.md

 Result figures are available in the `./Figure` folder.
 Results summary is available in the `Results Summary` section.

 ## Prerequisite
-Before running the notebok, make sure that the following are installed in your system:
+Before running the notebook, make sure that the following are installed in your system:
 - perl5
 - docker
 - [uv](https://docs.astral.sh/uv/)